 Demand for, and prices of, certain of our products are cyclical and we may experience prolonged depressed market conditions for our products, which may result in reduced earnings or operating losses.
-Approximately 90% of our revenues is attributable to sales of TiO2.
-Pricing within the global TiO2 industry over the long term is cyclical, and changes in industry economic conditions, especially in Western industrialized nations, can significantly impact our earnings and operating cash flows.
+Approximately 90% of our revenues is attributable to sales of $TiO_2$ .
+Pricing within the global $TiO_2$ industry over the long term is cyclical, and changes in industry economic conditions, especially in Western industrialized nations, can significantly impact our earnings and operating cash flows.
 This may result in reduced earnings or operating losses.

 Historically, the markets for many of our products have experienced alternating periods of tight supply, causing prices and profit margins to increase, followed by periods of capacity additions, and demand reductions resulting in oversupply and declining prices and profit margins.
-Selling prices (in billing currencies) for TiO2 were generally: increasing during the first quarter of 2003, flat during the second quarter of 2003, decreasing during the last half of 2003 and the first quarter of 2004, flat during the second quarter of 2004, increasing in the last half of 2004 and the first six months of 2005 and decreasing during the second half of 2005.
+Selling prices (in billing currencies) for $TiO_2$ were generally: increasing during the first quarter of 2003, flat during the second quarter of 2003, decreasing during the last half of 2003 and the first quarter of 2004, flat during the second quarter of 2004 and the first six months of 2005 and decreasing during the second half of 2005.